 There’s no doubt that Twitter has become an integral part of the political world, and there is no time that is more obvious than during elections.
 It’s no surprise then, that Twitter is constantly providing interesting and useful tools that enhance the social network as a political tool.
 Launching its latest offering, Twitter is giving its users the Twitter Political Index.
 The tool gives users a daily measurement of sentiment toward the two US presidential candidates – Barack Obama and Mitt Romney.

 As the US is gearing up for presidential elections, both President Barack Obama and his opponent Mitt Romney are putting all the technology at their disposal to good use.
-Mitt Romney plans on announcing his running mate through the app, Mitt’s VP, while the Obama campaign has released an app that will let you know how the president’s policies will affect you based on your GPS location.
+Mitt Romney plans on announcing his running mate through the app, app that will let you know how the president’s policies will affect you based on your GPS location., while the Obama campaign has released an

 With this year’s elections already labeled the Twitter election, Twitter is going all out, together with Topsy to bring the Political Index to a worldwide audience.